manzt/juv/README.md

 This is the vision of **juv**

 > [!NOTE]
-> Dependency management is just one reproducibility challenge in notebooks
+> Dependency management is just one challenge for notebook reproducibility
 > (non-linear execution being another). **juv** aims to solve this specific
 > pain point for the existing ecosystem.
 I'm personally excited for initiatives
 > that [rethink notebooks](https://marimo.io/blog/lessons-learned) from the
-> ground up and make this kind of tool obsolete.
+> ground up and make a tool like **juv** obsolete.

 ## How